Have you ever wondered why we worship?

 Who Am I?
 Discovering Who You Are in Christ

 We often define our identity in terms of our roles in life, such as your family relationships or career choice.
 It is also tempting to define ourselves by the world’s standards of beauty, money, power, and popularity.
 Identity is a major issue.
 It informs how we view ourselves and the world around us.
 Too often, unfortunately, we find our identity in things that are doomed to fail us.
 We will find true joy, peace, and fulfillment when we find our identity in Christ.

 Join us at First Church during Lent as we study what the Bible says about us and discover who you are in Christ.

 Series runs March 10 – April 7.
 We are located at 200 W. Bremen St. in New Knoxville, OH

 First Church of New Knoxville invites your family to join us for Wonderful Wednesdays!

-Each Wednesday evening from February 21 to March 21, 2018
+Each Wednesday evening from March 13 to April 10